Charles Deslondes

-The enslaved insurgents killed one Free Man of Color, the "commandant", "overseer", or "slave driver" on the Andry Plantation which started the revolt, and one white man during their retreat from the outskirts of New Orleans.
-The militia and the Army killed 95 enslaved people, reflecting killings in the battle on Bernard Bernoudy's plantation, some gratuitous "accidental" killings of innocent enslaved people by the Army on its march from New Orleans, and the executions which followed the tribunals after the revolt was put down.
+The enslaved insurgents killed one free person of color, the "commandant", "overseer", or "slave driver" on the Andry Plantation, kicking off the revolt, and one white man during their retreat from the outskirts of New Orleans.
+The responding militia and the army killed 95 enslaved people, reflecting killings in the battle on Bernard Bernoudy's plantation, some gratuitous "accidental" killings of uninvolved enslaved people by the Army on its march from New Orleans, and the executions which followed the tribunals after the revolt was put down.

 Early life

 Charles Deslondes was born on the plantation of Jacques Deslondes about the year 1789.
-Deslandes's plantation succession records have Charles described as being a "Creole mulatto slave" by the name of Charles, "about 16 years old", listed as a "field laborer."
+Deslondes's plantation succession records have Charles described as being a "Creole mulatto slave" by the name of Charles, "about 16 years old", listed as a "field laborer."
 He was likely baptized a Catholic.

-It is disputed whether Jacques Deslondes brought Charles over from Saint-Domingue; there is no record of Jacques ever having lived in Saint Domingue, and there is no record of Jacques buying Charles before Deslondes died in 1793.
+It is disputed whether Jacques Deslondes brought Charles over from Saint-Domingue, modern-day Haiti; there is no record of Jacques ever having lived in Saint Domingue, and there is no record of Jacques buying Charles before Deslondes died in 1793.
 Deslondes had a continually documented presence in Louisiana from the time he was 17 years old until he died in 1793.

 Charles Deslondes worked as a "driver," or overseer of enslaved people, on the plantation of Col. Manuel Andre (or Andry), who enslaved 86 people.
 This plantation was later renamed the Woodland Plantation.